 - 1. 32 bits for a Floating Point value that can optionally be used as a "command" argument.
 (Words 0-1) - 2.
-16 bits that provide the ability to send a single command (such as zero or tare) to multiple channel scales (word 2) - 16 bits for the "Command value" used to identify the data desired by the control system (Word 3).
-Refer to Appendix A for details - 3.1.1.1.
+16 bits that provide the ability to send a single command (such as zero or tare) to multiple channel scales (word 2)

+3. 16 bits for the "Command" used to identify the data desired by the control system (Word 3).

+4.1.1.1.
 Floating Point Value (Word 0 & 1)

 The floating point value is single precision.
 Layout of floating point value bits are described in the byte order section.
 Note that the 32-bit precision causes truncation of the 8th most significant digit on very precise sensors and balances.

-3.1.1.2.
+For 64-bit precision, use the 64-bit Long Real Measuring Block with compatible devices.

+4.1.1.2.
 Channel Mask (Word 2)

 A Channel Mask is used to target a "command" to a particular device in multiple channel devices.
-If the command shall only be applied to one particular channel, the channel mask should have a "1" in the channel to be affected position all other positions shall remain "zero".
-Current devices only support one channel so channel 1 is the only channel that should be modified via the PLC.
+If the command shall only be applied to one particular channel, the channel mask should have a "1" in the channel to be affected position.
+All other positions shall remain "0."
+Current devices only support one chanel so channel 1 is the only channel that should be modified via the PLC.
 The actual command that is applied to is defined as part of the Command Word.